knezi/bachelor_thesis/pozn.md

 * restrict used entities or all?

 ### possible todos
+* point - error check if not enough dat
 * prozkoumat zero instances
 * vytvor podslozky, at je to vice prehledne
 * fasttext - check files exist